aposb/stereo-algorithms-evolution/README.md

 4. **Belief Propagation (Sequential)**
 5. **Belief Propagation (Synchronous)**

+Two different approaches to calculating smoothnes costs.

 All algorithms are implemented in both MATLAB and Python.

 The algorithms are optimized for performance using matrix operations and other techniques.

 ## Algorithms

+### Approach A
+Uses a function to calculate the smoothness cost (BP-Like).

 | Number | Name | MATLAB Implementation | Python Implementation |
 | --- | --- | --- | --- |